 Your legal guide to buying real estate in Dubai

 Based on the latest report from the Dubai Land Department (DLD), real estate transactions generated a staggering AED 12 billion in the first 15 days of 2017.
-These early figures continue to demonstrate the growth and increasing activity of the emirate’s property market; with more and more investors and expats buying property to enjoy the long-term benefits.
+These early figures continue to demonstrate the growth and increased activity of the emirate’s property market; with more and more investors and expats buying property to enjoy the long-term benefits.
 Last year saw a total of 55,928 investors – comprising UAE and GCC nationals, Egyptians, Indians and Pakistanis, and from as far afield as China, Canada and France.

-So, if you want to get on the property investment band wagon, the time is right!
+So, if you want to get on the property investment bandwagon, the time is right!
 But before you do, you need to understand the purchasing process.
 To help you get started, here’s a guide to the legalities involved:

 Step 1: Understand the legal procedures